— PROJECT NAME

 Winter 2019 – Spring 2020

-I came up with ArtScarf, a e-commerce site where people can customize and shop scarves online, pick their preferred material/size and electronically upload their own design.
+I conceptualized ArtScarf, a e-commerce site where people can shop and customize scarves online, pick their preferred material/size and even electronically upload their own design.
 It strives to empower consumers to express their creativity and personal style.

-PROBLEM: Develop a new website with clear information hierarchy and UI copy that keeps its target audience in mind.
+CHALLENGE: Develop a new e-commerce site with clear information hierarchy and UI copy that keeps its target audience in mind.

 GETTING VOICES WITH A RESEARCH SURVEY